 Bank garnishments often deprive judgment debtors’ access to a substantial amounts of their liquid assets without notice.
 Upon receipt of a garnishment writ most banks will freeze any and all accounts where the judgment debtor is owner or co-owner.
 Even if the debtor has possible defenses or exemptions all his accounts remain frozen while he asserts his defenses in court proceedings.
 After bank garnishment a debtor may find himself with no available money to pay living expenses or even pay his own attorneys.

 Many attorneys advise clients to protect their liquid money from possible bank garnishments by opening offshore bank accounts that are not subject to U.S. garnishment statutes and writs.
 U.S. citizens no longer can open accounts in their individual name become of international anti-terrorism rules.
 Offshore accounts can only be established through newly formed asset protection entities such as offshore trusts or offshore limited liability companies set up through attorneys.
 These offshore arrangements have disadvantages.
 First, offshore entities and banking is complicated and expensive, and control over these entities and their bank accounts must be relinquished to offshore trustees and managers to be effective asset protection.
 Transfer of funds to offshore entities are subject to attack as fraudulent conveyances under the fraudulent transfer statutes and laws enacted in every state.

 Fortunately, there may still be effective ways to protect bank accounts from garnishment.
+For example, there are bank accounts in the U.S. that are not be garnished in most cases.
 You should discuss the options available to you with an attorney to make sure these ways are right for you.
 If you’d like help with your asset protection plan, give us a call to schedule an appointment.